 “Isolate that signal!
 Master Chief?
 You mind telling me what you’re doing on that ship?”

-That is… not quite true of Halo 2’s ending, which you will still see at the number one spot on various lists of ‘the worst game endings ever’.
+The same, however, cannot be said for Halo 2’s ending, which you will still often see at the number one spot on various lists of ‘the worst game endings ever.’

-Halo 2’s narrative structure is interesting because it’s almost like a television series, it’s made up of ‘episodes’ the shift between perspectives.
+Halo 2’s narrative structure is interesting because it’s made up of ‘episodes’ the shift between perspectives.
 The opening scene tells you right from the get-go that this is going to be a completely different kind of story to Halo: Combat Evolved, with the political machinations and civil conflicts of the Covenant taking centre-stage.

 Cairo Station, Outskirts, and Metropolis make up the first ‘episode’ – the invasion of Earth.
 What follows from there is a series of ‘two-parters’ (The Arbiter and The Oracle are episode two, Delta Halo and Regret are episode three, Sacred Icon and Quarantine Zone are episode four) that shift between John and Thel’s points of view, leading up to a confluence in the Gravemind mission where the two perspectives intertwine.